Neutrino emission from binary neutron star mergers: characterizing light curves and mean energies: Methods

 The BLh \ac{EOS} is a microscopical, finite temperature \ac{EOS} obtained as an extension to the zero-temperature BL \ac{EOS} \citep{Bombaci:2018ksa}.
 At densities larger than $0.05$ {\rm fm}$^{-3}$, the latter was derived in the framework of the non-relativistic many-body \ac{BHF} approach.
 The nucleon-\-nucleon interactions are described through a potential derived in the context of chiral effective theory \citep{Machleidt:2011zz}.
 They include two-body interactions \citep{Piarulli:2016vel} calculated up to \ac{N3LO}, and an effective treatment of three-body interaction up to \acf{N2LO} \citep{Logoteta:2016nzc}.
 Both interactions include contributions from $\Delta$-excitation in the intermediate states of the nucleon-nucleon and three-nucleon interactions.
 Finite temperature and arbitrary nuclear composition effects are calculated using the ﬁnite temperature extension of the Brueckner–\-Bethe–\-Goldstone quantum many-body theory in the \ac{BHF} approximation.
 At low densities the BLh \ac{EOS} is smoothly connected to the SFHo \ac{EOS}.

 The \acp{EOS} employed in this work have been chosen in order to cover a broad range of stiffness.
 The stiffest \ac{EOS} is the DD2 \ac{EOS}, while the softest is the SLy4 \ac{EOS}.
 These two \acp{EOS} support cold, non-rotating \acp{NS} maximum masses of $\unit[2.42]{M_\odot}$ and $\unit[2.06]{M_\odot}$, respectively.
-Operating on a broad stiffness range is important on one hand to avoid as much as possible any bias in our analysis, and on the other to allow us to look for universal relations in our data, \ie to look for trends that do not depend on the choice of a particular \ac{EOS}.
+Operating on a broad stiffness range is important on one hand to avoid as much as possible any bias in our analysis, and on the other to allow us to look for universal relations in our data.